-The followers of the Baal Shem Tov have always preserved the custom to eat in a sukkah throughout all seven days of Sukkos, regardless of rainfall.
-The Frierdiker Rebbe would refrain from eating outside a sukkah even when rain fell so heavily that according to halachah he was certainly permitted to eat in a house.
-On such an occasion in the year 5693, he stated that it was necessary to recite leisheiv basukkah-and he personally went ahead and did so.
+The followers of the Baal Shem Tov have always preserved the custom to eat in a Sukkah throughout all seven days of Sukkos, regardless of any rain.
+The Frierdiker Rebbe would refrain from eating outside a Sukkah even when rain fell so heavily that according to Halachah he was certainly permitted to eat in a house.
+On such an occasion in the year 5693, he stated that it was necessary to recite leishev basukkah-and he personally went ahead and did so.
 The same occurred with the Rebbe during a farbrengen in the year 5727.